 In Belgium, emergency situations are coordinated at the municipal, provincial or federal level.
-In case of a nuclear emergency, the Minister of the Interior activates the national nuclear and radiological emergency plan.
-It is then competent for crisis management.
+In case of a nuclear emergency, the Minister of the Interior can activate the national nuclear and radiological emergency plan.

 Activation involves cooperation between municipal, provincial, regional, federal and international crisis structures.